P1090692.jpg

 Soul Matters Small Groups

 SMUUCh is part of the Soul Matters Sharing Circle, a network of Unitarian Universalist congregations that follow the same monthly theme, serving as a web of support and connection.
 Soul Matters groups are small groups, connected to our monthly worship themes, with a unique practice component that helps us not just think about the themes, but live them.
 Participants receive a monthly theme-based packet that includes spiritual exercises, questions that encourage reflection on daily living, and recommended resources that help participants explore the themes in more depth.
 If you’re looking for ways to grow your spirituality and get to know other people, Soul Matters groups may be for you.
 Each of our Soul Matters Small Groups meets on a different day or time to accommodate a variety of schedules.
-If you’d like to learn more about this program, please contact John Young.
+If you’d like to learn more about this program, please contact Dale Trott or Vicki Miller.

 Affinity/Interest Groups for Adults